yoedtos/cargotracker/README.md

 ![Integration Test with Arquillian WildFly Managed Container](https://github.com/hantsy/cargotracker/workflows/it-with-arq-wildfly-managed/badge.svg)
 ![Integration Test with Arquillian WildFly Embedded Container](https://github.com/hantsy/cargotracker/workflows/it-with-arq-wildfly-embedded/badge.svg)

-**This is my personal fork of [eclipse-ee4j/cargotracker](https://github.com/eclipse-ee4j/cargotracker), some of the features planned to sync to the upstream project is in progress.**
+**This is my personal fork of [eclipse-ee4j/cargotracker](https://github.com/eclipse-ee4j/cargotracker), some features planned to sync to the upstream project is in progress.**

 ## Overview

 The project demonstrates how you can develop applications with Jakarta EE using widely adopted architectural best practices like Domain-Driven Design (DDD).
-The project is directly based on the well known original [ DDD book sample codes](https://github.com/citerus/dddsample-core) developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus.
+The source code is directly based on the well known original [DDD cargo tracking application](https://github.com/citerus/dddsample-core) developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus.
 The cargo example actually comes from Eric Evans' seminal book on DDD.

 The original application is written in Spring, Hibernate and Jetty whereas the application is built on Jakarta EE.

 The application is an end-to-end system for keeping track of shipping cargo.
 It has several interfaces described in the following sections.